betsybersson/betsybersson.github.io/_pages/about.md

 Outside of statistics, I enjoy [reading](https://www.goodreads.com/user/show/86311097-bets-bersson), going on walks, particularly through [gardens](https://www.instagram.com/bs_fave_flowers/), and vegetable gardening.
-As Cicero [[said]](https://pages.pomona.edu/~cmc24747/sources/cic_web/cic_fam_9.htm), "If you have a garden and a library, everything will be complete." !
+As Cicero [[said]](https://pages.pomona.edu/~cmc24747/sources/cic_web/cic_fam_9.htm), "If you have a garden and a library, everything will be complete" !